Why travellers prefer Blue Cross

 The thing I enjoy most about travelling is the feeling I get with a change of scenery, discovering a new culture, and experiencing a different country.
 Sure, along with that there’s a bit of a sense of uncertainty and disquiet.
 I’ve developed the habit of always keeping a travel diary, which allows me to voice those feelings.
 If I’m feeling especially lonely, I turn to reading for a change of mind and perspective.
 When the need to connect is strong, I can always turn to my fellow travellers or family at home for comfort.

 A great thing about travelling alone is that it encourages you to reach out to other travellers and the local community.
-Some excellent pathways to make new connections when you feel the need for company are places like common spaces at youth hostels, guided tours, and social media sites dedicated to travellers.
+Some excellent pathways to make new connections when you feel the need for company are places like common spaces at youth hostels, group excursions, guided tours, and social media sites dedicated to travellers.
 You’ll find you form friendships amazingly quickly when you travel and some of these friendships may even last for ages.

 Whether abroad or at home, I believe it’s never a good thing to subject yourself to a situation or a person that makes you feel ill at ease.
 That’s especially true when you’re travelling by yourself; you have to speak up and say “no” to unpleasant people and hostile situations.
 After all, you’re on this trip to enjoy yourself, so there’s absolutely no reason to tolerate unpleasant situations.
 That being said, don’t hesitate to reach out to people for advice or to accept genuine help when it’s offered.